 Oh no!
-Do you have the flu – again?
-It seems to keep returning, no matter what medication we take.
+Do you have the flu—again?
+This illness seems to keep returning, no matter what medication we may take.
 Why is that?
-As a child, I was given a number of vaccinations – bless them – and yet, I repeatedly caught the flu, year-in and year-out.
-This leads us to an obvious question… What makes viruses such tough fighters?
+As a child, I was given a number of vaccinations, and yet, I repeatedly caught the flu year after year.
+This leads us to an obvious question… what makes viruses such tough fighters?

 Viruses – The Undead Microorganisms

 Perhaps you didn’t know this, but viruses remain dormant when they aren’t living inside a host organism, i.e., a living being.

 As soon as they enter a living host, however, they come alive (the debate about whether a virus is alive or not is a whole other issue).
 Moving from a completely dormant state to full activity takes a frighteningly short amount of time, and they rapidly hijack our machinery and use it to make more little viruses, soon leaving the cells dead.